uno36/Enumerable-ruby/README.md

 - **What is the use of this code**

 - The provided code creates a custom `MyEnumerable` module with methods `all?`, `any?`, and `filter` for the `MyList` class.
 It allows `MyList` to perform checks and filtering on its elements.
 This promotes code reusability, modular design, and extends functionality similar to Ruby's `Enumerable`.
 By separating concerns, it fosters organized and maintainable code.
+A lot of ruby syntax is employed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>